 Risk of Cardiac Arrest

-Prolonged shock stresses the heart significantly due to the increase in its workload.
+Prolonged shock stresses the heart function significantly due to the increase in its workload.
 This places one at heightened risk of potentially fatal cardiac arrest if shock doesn’t resolve promptly.
 The lethal triad of myocardial depression, acidosis, and hypotension amplifies cardiovascular collapse risks.

 Higher Infection Vulnerability